5 of the Best Solar Landscape / Garden Lights

 My suggestion?
 First, don't place your panel in a wet area.
 Secondly, read up personal reviews (like this one) to find the best set of solar powered landscape lights for resisting the elements.

 I love when a product combines good looks with awesome utility.
-When it comes to simplicity and user friendliness, these attractive little brick lights are awesome.
-They're a beautiful, decorative solar landscape light that functions well for many different reasons.
+When it comes to simplicity and user friendliness, these attractive little brick lights are ideal.

 First off, the solar panel: can you see it?
 Likely not.
 It is hidden underneath the glass, and that's a handy thing if you're not a fan of the panel being visible.
 It connects to a rechargeable AAA type battery that can easily be replaced.
-That's a smart thing, since batteries don't last forever and not all lights allow for replacement.
+That's actually super smart, since batteries are often the first thing to go on a solar landscaping light like this, and not many lights allow for replacement.

 Secondly, these lights require no additional wiring.
 You can just set them up and place them wherever you like.
 They look great just placed in the garden, and they provide a gentle illumination at night when the sensor detects the light level falling.
 There's an on - off switch underneath, but the sensor will do the work for you once it's switched on.